HEP-FCC/root2gltf/README.md

 Converts particle physics detector geometries from ROOT files to the glTF format used by [Phoenix](https://github.com/HSF/phoenix).

-It reads a ROOT geometry file, filters and splits it into named subparts according to a config file, deduplicates redundant mesh and material data, and writes out a single `.gltf` file ready to load in Phoenix.
+It reads a ROOT geometry file, deduplicates redundant mesh and material data, and writes out a single `.gltf` file ready to load in Phoenix.
+An optional config file can be used to hide specific parts, group volumes into named views, or control traversal depth.

 This project is based on [root_cern-To_gltf-Exporter](https://github.com/HSF/root_cern-To_gltf-Exporter), a browser-based ROOT to glTF converter developed by [Sebastien Ponce](https://github.com/sponce).